 BH302 Employee and Labor Relations

 This course gives you an overview of this important subject starting with a brief history of U.S. employment law including union organizing and collective bargaining.
 It is the first of two law courses within the PSU HR certificate program.
-The course then proceeds to explain how landmark legislation like the 1964 and 1991 Civil Rights Act determines ethical behavior in the modern work environment.
-This class is grounded in legal theory, and seeks to provide students a very practical overview of employee relations and labor relations in both union and non-union environments.
+Today's human resources professional must have a basic understanding of the federal and state laws and regulations governing the employer-employee relationship.
+This course gives you a legal but very practical overview of employee and labor relations in both union and non-union environments.

 What You Cover

 - Employee versus independent contractor